"The Essential Secrets of Songwriting" Lessons Gary Ewer has written four e-books that will get you writing the songs you've always wanted to write:

 1. UNDERSTANDING THE VERSE-CHORUS PARTNERSHIP

-Using your guitar, piano, or other chording instrument, invent several short four - to - eight note melody that is placed low in your voice, one that could serve as a beginning for a verse.
+Using your guitar, piano, or other chording instrument, choose a key; then invent several short four- to eight-note melodies that are placed low in your voice, ones that could serve as potential beginnings for verses.
 (Don't create lyrics).
-Now, for each melody you created, and using the same chords, create a similar-sounding melody that hits the tonic (key) note more often, one that could serve as a beginning of a chorus.
-NOTE: Don't use all major or minor keys; create melodic fragments in both.
+Try starting on the 3rd or 5th note of they key you've chosen, and avoid the tonic note.
+Now, for each melody you've created, and using the same chords, create similar-sounding melodies that hit the tonic (key) note more often, ones that could serve as the beginnings of choruses.
 Record or write down your solutions.

 2. OPPOSITES ATTRACT - MORE PARTNER MELODIES